Overview

 - Click the Save Settings button.

-If you choose this option, you do not need to enter any credentials into your WordPress dashboard.
-They will update automatically when you add them to your wp-config.php file.
+If you proceed with this option, you do not need to enter any credentials into your WordPress dashboard, as they update automatically after adding them to your wp-config.php file.

 Adding the constants to your wp-config.php file